 Tourists typically stay in the City Bowl area but out of the need to deviate from the norm, I stayed at a place close to University of Capetown in Rosebank.
 PS, Rosebank unlike your touristy areas, has great happy hour food, drinks and loads of discounted deals.

-click What to eat/ drink
+go to link What to eat/ drink

 -Have dinner at Bukhara restaurant at the V&A (their Indian cuisine is mouth watering).